 Back at the Red House, Alastair asks Kailani to teach him the spirit arts.
 Kailani is only too happy to agree.
 They head to Glas Bheinn, in the wilds of Scotland.
 Jah Kingdom meets them on the slopes of Glas Bheinn Mhor, and shares some serious ganja with them both.
 ‘Enough time spent playing in the grass,’ he tells Kailani.
 ‘Time to climb the mountain.’

 Alastair and Kailani are immersed in a waking dream, and their spirits roam across the mountainside.
 In the depths of a primordial forest they encounter the Victus Ovate (or so they believe).
 ‘Who are you?’ it asks them.
 ‘I have used many names, but you may call me Alastair,’ Alastair says.
-‘I am queen Funkadelia – phear my phat beats,’ Kailani answers.
+‘I am Kailani, a child of the universe’ Kailani answers.
 The Victus Ovate is pleased, and shows them a path through the ancient forest and out onto a plain where a stone circle rises from the mists.
 There three of Mama Netties Death Birds squat on the stones.
 ‘Why are you here?’ they ask the spirit-travellers.
 ‘To learn about you,’ Alastair replies.
-‘For the free pizza,’ is Kailani’s reply.
+‘To help Alastair find wisdom, and to seek it for myself,’ is Kailani’s reply.
 The Death Birds are pleased, and guide the duo towards a path leading higher up the mountain.
 There they find a cave, its opening guarded by Baedecker’s serpent spirit.
 ‘For whom do you speak?’ it asks.
 ‘For those who strive,’ says Alastair.
-‘For all da ladies in da house,’ Kailani answers.
+‘For those who nobody to speak for them,’ Kailani answers.
 And the serpent is pleased, and allows them to enter the cave.